 If you’d like to learn how to draw a rose, this step-by-step tutorial is just the thing.
 Read on to learn how to break this drawing project down into simpler stages that will make it feel much easier to do.

-And I know it’s easy enough for me to say that, but that doesn’t really help when you feel like you’re looking at an impossible project.
-Just bear in mind that I’m definitely no expert when it comes to drawing.
-I’ve practiced A LOT, though, so I’m hoping I can help you to see the shapes and lines that make up the rose I’ve drawn for this tutorial.
+Bear in mind I’m definitely no expert when it comes to drawing.
+I’ve practised A LOT, though, so I’m hoping I can help you to see the shapes and lines that make up the rose I’ve drawn for this tutorial.

-If you are interested in seeing the exact photo I based this tutorial on, this is it:
+If you’re interested in seeing the photo I based this tutorial on, this is it:

 So grab a pencil and paper and let’s get drawing!